 \subsection{Separability of the triphoton joint spectral amplitude}

-Quantification of spectral correlations in PDC-based photon pair sources is a well-studied problem \cite{uren2005pure,Graffitti2018design} for which necessary and sufficient conditions are known~\cite{quesada2018gaussian,houde2024ultrashort}.
-Typically, the separability in those sources is determined by performing a Schmidt~\cite{law2000continuous} (or Autonne-Takagi~\cite{houde2024matrix}) decomposition over the bipartite joint spectral amplitude.
-The generalization of this strategy to tripartite systems is not straightforward since there are no general Schmidt decompositions for them \cite{PERES1995higher} (although significant progress continues to be made in understanding the entanglement in these systems~\cite{florido2024product}).
-Moreover, for the cases we consider here -- namely the generation of degenerate triplets -- the characterization of identical particle entanglement is more nuanced than that of entanglement of distinguishable parties~\cite{killoran2014extracting,sciara2017universality}.
+The quantification of spectral correlations in SPDC-based photon pair sources is a well-studied problem \cite{uren2005pure,Graffitti2018design}, and the necessary and sufficient conditions for their minimization are well-established~\cite{quesada2018gaussian,houde2024ultrashort}.
+Typically, the separability in those sources is determined by performing a Schmidt~\cite{law2000continuous} (or Autonne-Takagi~\cite{houde2024matrix}) decomposition over the bipartite JSA.
+The generalization of this strategy to tripartite systems is not straightforward, since there are no general Schmidt decompositions for them \cite{PERES1995higher} (although significant progress continues to be made in understanding the entanglement in these systems~\cite{florido2024product}).
+Moreover, for the cases we consider here -- namely the generation of degenerate triplets -- the characterization of identical particle entanglement is more nuanced than that of entanglement of distinguishable particles~\cite{killoran2014extracting,sciara2017universality}.

-Despite these difficulties, good entanglement measures can be introduced for high-dimensional multipartite systems.
-For a pure multipartite system, Ma et al.~\cite{ma2011measure} introduced the genuine multipartite entanglement concurrence as a bona-fide measure of multipartite entanglement~\cite{horodecki2001entanglement}.
-For a tripartite normalized state $\ket{\Lambda_{\text{III}}}$ that is permutationally invariant, one can evaluate the genuine multipartite entanglement concurrence as

-where $\rho_I$ is the reduced density matrix of one of the three parties.
-Note that the quantity above is a simple monotonic function of the purity $-\text{Tr}(\rho_I^2)$, thus we can introduce a separability parameter (in analogy with the Schmidt number in the bipartite case) as